port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/apm-alerting/datadog.md

 ## Alternative installation via webhook

-We can create a webhook integration between [Datadog](https://www.datadoghq.com/) and Port, which will ingest alerts and monitor entities into Port and map them to your microservice entities.
+While the Ocean integration described above is the recommended installation method, you may prefer to use a webhook to ingest alerts and monitor data from Datadog.
+If so, use the following instructions:

+**Note** that when using this method, data will be ingested into Port only when the webhook is triggered.

 <details>
 <summary><b>Webhook installation (click to expand)</b></summary>